Perfect paper bag snowflakes? Yes, it’s possible! Discover the surprising trick I learned (the hard way) for flawless results every time.

 Remember mistake #2 when we talked about symmetry?
 Not all paper bags are created equal, especially when it comes to crafting frosty masterpieces.
 This is where I messed up my paper bag snowflakes.
 My snowflakes look OK, but they would look SO MUCH BETTER had I used the right paper bags!

-While the urge to repurpose that fancy shopping bag with sparkly handles might be strong, resist it!
+While the urge to repurpose that fancy shopping bag with handles might be strong, resist it!
 Handles add unwanted bulk and awkward angles, making intricate cuts and symmetrical designs a near-impossible feat.
 It’s more work to cut them off and you’ll likely end up with a lopsided snowflake that resembles a deflated hot air balloon rather than a winter wonderland wonder.

 Similarly, steer clear of thicker paper bags like grocery sacks.
 Although sturdy, their extra heft makes them clumsy under the scissor and can result in blunt, uneven cuts that detract from the delicate beauty of a snowflake.
 I did this and it was much harder to make the snowflake designs using bags like this.
 Brown or white lunch bags work best.
 They’re the perfect balance of sturdiness and flexibility, offering a clean-cut canvas for your snowflake artistry.